CSC Appeal Process

 Applicants who disagree with the Commission's decisions may appeal to a body beyond the Civil Service Commission.
 Depending on the nature of the case, the applicant may appeal to one of the following systems: The Equal Employment Opportunity Commission, Pennsylvania Human Relations Commission, the Pittsburgh Commission on Human Relations, directly to the courts (or potentially another system).

-Although the public hearing process may seem complex, you should be aware of at least two things: applicants for Civil Service have a right to a public hearing, and Personnel Department staff will be pleased to assist you with the process.
+Although the public hearing process may seem complex, you should be aware of at least two things: applicants for Civil Service have a right to a public hearing, and Human Resources and Civil Service staff will be pleased to assist you with the process.

 If you need any help with the appeal process, call us at 412-255-2384.